nedkia/Machine-Learning/README.md

 ![image](https://user-images.githubusercontent.com/78882341/206753617-2e11c824-67bb-4bd4-be99-65f3178bb3c2.png)

-This analysis shows that the data sample size is imporatant when trying to make accurate judgements.
+This analysis shows that the data sample size is important when trying to make accurate judgements.
 More data = More accuracy.

 Sample output #2 Hispanic Bias